 Recommendation C – Use Total Remuneration Package as much as possible

 I am sure most employees evaluate what they are paid based on the total package rather than the headline pay figure.
-I am calling for the regulations to be changed so employers try to include as many benefits as is reasonable within the 12 month period as called for in recommendation A. That way the overall pay for each employee takes into elements that might have a gendered impact.
+I am calling for the regulations to be changed so employers try to include as many benefits as is reasonable within the 12 month period as called for in recommendation A. That way the overall pay for each employee takes into account elements that might have a gendered impact.
 A simple way may be to simply add together what is recorded in an employees P60 & P11D forms each year.

 Recommendation D – Change Bonus Pay to Variable Pay